GitbookIO/javascript/objects/prototype.md

  // the variable has value of '[object Object]'
 ```

-`toString` is an Object.prototype's property, which was inhereted.
+`toString` is an Object.prototype's property, which was inherited.
 It has a value of a function, which returns a string representation of the object.
 If you want it to return a more meaningful representation, then you can override it.
 Simply add a new property to the adult object.

 ```js
 adult.toString = function(){